aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.text/textfragment/isolatetextsegments/_index.md

 ### Return Value

-[`TextSegmentCollection`](../../textsegmentcollection/) containing text segments represeting text substring starting at a specifing position and having a specified length.
+[`TextSegmentCollection`](../../textsegmentcollection/) containing text segments representing text substring starting at a specified position and having a specified length.

 ### See Also